LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration.md

 ### **Overview**

-In addition to the widget integration which creates chat transcript records when the chat/messaging conversation starts, an extra offline sync process was built into this package to sync between Salesforce and LiveEngage Servers.
+In addition to the widget integration which creates chat transcript records when the chat/messaging conversation starts, an extra offline sync process was built into this package to sync between Salesforce and Conversational Cloud Servers.

 This process is used to preserve data integrity and to make sure the chat/messaging conversation transcript information saved in Salesforce is full, accurate and up to date.